olepagedumontabg/ORCA/IMAGE_URL_UPDATE_GUIDE.md

 ```

 The script will:
+- ✓ Create a backup of your Excel file
 - ✓ Read your CSV file
+- ✓ Update matching products in the **database**
-- ✓ Update matching products in the database
+- ✓ Update matching products in the **Excel file** (all sheets)
 - ✓ Show progress and results
 - ✓ List any SKUs that weren't found

+### Step 4: Restart the App

+After updating, restart the app to reload the Excel file:
+- The workflow will automatically restart, or
+- Manually restart from the Replit interface

-### Step 4: Sync to Production (if needed)
+### Step 5: Sync to Production (Optional)

 After updating the development database, sync to production: